A brief guide to the system of non-domestic rating, better known as ‘business rates’.Jump to full report >>

 Business rates are devolved to Scotland, Wales and Northern Ireland.
 This note focuses on the operation of the business rates system in England.

-A further Library briefing, Reviewing and reforming business rates, covers developments in 2015 and 2016 in more detail.
 Additional detail on the revaluation of business rates coming into effect on 1 April 2017 can be found in the Library briefing Business rates: the 2017 revaluation.
+Details of the Business Rate Retention Scheme, and proposals for its reform, can be found in the Library briefing paper Reviewing and reforming local government finance.